 The V6 seems to perform best on carpets, mainly due to the brush design.
 It provides strong suction on hard-floors but has a tendency to push larger debris around.
 This usually isn’t a problem, however, as larger objects such as cereal are usually best cleaned with a dust pan and brush.

 This is why Dyson have included a “Max” setting with the V6.
 When you need extra suction you can boost the vacuum’s power at the expense of battery life.
 This is great for tackling tough areas, but should be used sparingly as it drops the battery life down to around six minutes.
 For comparison, the V6 offers 100 air watts of suction power on “Max” mode compared with only 28 on its normal setting – so there is a significant increase in suction power.
+Using Max mode also increases the noise volume of the machine significantly.

 One of the toughest jobs for vacuums is pet hair, and the V6 is capable of sucking up most hair from both carpets and hard floors (although this often takes a few passes).
 It does struggle with the toughest pet hair though, especially in long carpets, so it’s probably best used as a “little and often” vacuum to reduce pet hair while using a more powerful corded model for the heavy work.